 “Summoned to the Misty Mountains by Lord Gimli Lockbearer, players take control of a company of Dwarves tasked to reclaim the lost spoils from the Dwarven homeland of Moria—known as Khazad-dûm or Dwarrowdelf—in the depths below their very feet.
 Their quest will require fortitude, delving deep into the Mines of Moria to recover its treasures.
 Players will join forces to survive, craft, build and explore the iconic, sprawling mines.
 Courageous expeditioners will need to be vigilant as mysterious dangers await.”

 Sounds like your typical survival crafting game, but using the iconic LOTR franchise as a backdrop.
 Return to Moria promises each playthrough with up to eight players will be different thanks to procedural generation.

-No word yet on a release date, but the developers have said they are targeting Spring 2023.
+No word yet on a release date, but the developers have said they are targeting Fall 2023.
 You can wishlist the game over at Epic Games.

 Weta Workshop, the VFX studio responsible for the original trilogy and the Hobbit trilogy, announced they are working on a The Lord of the Rings game earlier this month.
 Private Division, a publishing arm under Take-Two, is handling the publishing duties.

 Details are understandably light, but here’s what Weta Workshop’s Amie Wolken had to say about the new game.
 “It’s a privilege to create a new game set in Middle-earth, especially one that’s so different from what fans have played previously,” says Wolken.
 “As fans ourselves, we’re excited for gamers to explore Middle-earth in a way they never have before, and introduce new fans to the magic of The Lord of the Rings.”